kos-lang/kos/doc/grammar.md

 Try statement
 -------------

-The try statement wraps a compound statement, followed by a catch block and/or a finally block.
+The try statement wraps a compound statement, followed by a catch block.

-If the try block completes successfuly without an exception thrown out of it, the finally block is executed (if it exists).

-If an exception is thrown inside the try block and is not caught inside it, the catch block is executed (if it exists).
+If an exception is thrown inside the try block and is not caught inside it, the catch block is executed.
 The exception object is assigned to the variable declared by the catch block.
 The parentheses around the variable declaration are optional.
 The lifetime of that variable is limited to the catch block.
-After the catch block finishes, the finally block is executed (if it exists).

-If there is an unhandled or thrown exception or return statement in the try block or in the catch block, the finally block will be executed (if it exists).

 An exception can be rethrown using the throw statement in the catch block.

-    TryStatement        ::= ( TryClause CatchClause )
+    TryStatement        ::= TryClause CatchClause
-                          | ( TryClause CatchClause FinallyClause )
-                          | ( TryClause FinallyClause )

     TryClause           ::= "try" CompoundStatement

     CatchClause         ::= "catch" CatchExceptionSpec CompoundStatement

-    FinallyClause       ::= "finally" CompoundStatement

     CatchExceptionSpec  ::= CatchExceptionInner
                          | ( "(" CatchExceptionInner ")" )